-Dual energy X-ray absorptiometry (DEXA) measures the density of your bones to see if you have osteoporosis, a bone-thinning disease.
+Dual energy X-ray absorptiometry (DEXA) measures the density of your bones.
+It tests to see if you have osteoporosis, a bone-thinning disease.
 This X-ray scan uses a small amount of radiation to take pictures of bones in the spine, hip and forearm.

 How to Prep for a DEXA Scan

 - Eat normally on the day of the scan.

 - Wait up to 2 weeks before having a DEXA scan if you have had a barium study or if you have been injected with contrast dye for a CT scan or MRI.

 - Wear loose, comfortable clothing.
 Do not wear clothing with metal zippers, belts or buttons.

 - If there is any possibility that you are pregnant, let the staff know.

 The DEXA Procedure

 You might have a whole-body scan or of:

 - Your hip and spine, also known as Central DEXA (this requires lying on a table)